Configuration¶

 allowed-licenses¶

 Explicit list of allowed SPDX identifiers.
-When set, only these licenses pass the policy check.
+When set, only these licenses pass the policy check, narrowing whatever policy would otherwise allow.

 denied-licenses¶

-List of SPDX identifiers that always fail the policy check, regardless of other settings.
+SPDX identifiers that always fail the policy check, regardless of policy or allowed-licenses.

 overrides¶